Known as the village in the rainforest, Kuranda boasts a vibrant arts and craft culture.

 Shop at Kuranda Markets

 Kuranda has two outdoor markets, Kuranda Original Rainforest Market and Heritage Markets, both open seven days a week.
-Find locally designed clothing, hand-crafted jewellery, indigenous art, leather goods, wood carving and gemstones, as well as North Queensland’s best range of honey, local coffee, tropical fruit, and macadamia nuts.
+Find locally designed clothing, hand-crafted jewellery, Aboriginal art, leather goods, wood carving and gemstones, as well as North Queensland’s best range of honey, local coffee, tropical fruit, and macadamia nuts.

 Get up close to the local wildlife